Intensity mapping from the sky: synergizing the joint potential of [OIII] and [CII] surveys at reionization: Autocorrelation forecasts for [CII] and [OIII]

-We now forecast the expected auto-correlation signal and noise power spectra in [CII] and [OIII] for FYST-like and EXCLAIM-like surveys covering redshifts $z > 5$.
-We explore the prospects for next generation measurements here since we find that autocorrelation in [OIII] or a cross-correlation detection is out of reach for these upcoming surveys, but may be enabled by plausible upgrades to each configuration.
-We assume the [CII] experiment to follow the `Stage II' survey specifications (as listed in, e.g., Table 2 of \citet{breysse2019}).
-For the balloon-based survey, we assume a $\sigma_{\rm N} = 10^5 {\rm \,Jy\, s^{1/2} \, sr^{-1}}$ (the lowest number that can reasonably be expected in this configuration) and $N_{\rm spec, eff} = 30$, with all remaining parameters identical to the base EXCLAIM configuration.
-The parameters of the `improved' survey configurations are listed in Table \ref{table:improved}.
-Note that the parameter $\sigma_{\rm N}$ depends on frequency, and we assume in our forecasts in the forthcoming sections that the value of $\sigma_{\rm N}$ for the FYST-like survey is averaged over the band to its value at $z \sim 6$ \citep[e.g.,][]{chung2018a}.
+For the balloon-based survey, we assume a $\sigma_{\rm N} = 3 \times 10^5 {\rm \,Jy\, s^{1/2} \, sr^{-1}}$ { (the lowest number that can reasonably be expected in this configuration, see Fig. \ref{fig:nei_scenarios} and following discussion)}.
+The parameters of all the above `improved' survey configurations are listed in Table \ref{table:improved}.
+Note that the parameter $\sigma_{\rm N}$ depends on frequency, and we assume in our forecasts in the forthcoming sections that the value of $\sigma_{\rm N}$ for the FYST-like survey is averaged over the band to its value at $z \sim 6$ \citep[e.g.,][]{chung2020}.
 The noise in an autocorrelation survey with the FYST-like or EXCLAIM-like configurations is given by:

-with the parameter $\sigma_{\rm N, j}$ being the noise-equivalent intensity (NEI) of the experiment $j \in \{\rm EXCLAIM, FYST\}$ as defined in Table \ref{table:improved} and $i \in \{\rm [CII], [OIII]\}$.
+with the parameter $\sigma_{\rm N, j}$ being the noise-equivalent intensity (NEI) of the experiment $j \in \{\rm EXCLAIM, \ FYST \ Stage \ II, \ FYST \ Stage \ III/IV\}$ as defined in Table \ref{table:improved} and $i \in \{\rm [CII], [OIII]\}$.

 In the above expression, $t_{\rm pix, ij}$ is given by